scientific-python/blog.scientific-python.org/content/posts/optree/pytrees/index.md

 As you can imagine (or even experienced in the past), such arbitrary nested collections can be cumbersome to manipulate _efficiently_.
 It often requires complex recursive logic which usually does not generalize to other nested Python containers (PyTrees).

-The core concept of PyTrees is being able to flatten them into a flat collection of leafs and a "blueprint" of the tree structure, and then being able to unflatten them back into the original PyTree.
+The core concept of PyTrees is being able to flatten them into a flat collection of leaves and a "blueprint" of the tree structure, and then being able to unflatten them back into the original PyTree.
 This allows to apply generic transformations, e.g. taking the square root of each leaf of a PyTree with a `tree_map(np.sqrt, pytree)` operation:

 ```python